yisi23/pagebox/README.md

 }
 ```
 The map allows user to update **only** User with 3532 id and websites with id in (345,346,348).
 No server side validation is needed anymore - OM is signed with private key and user cannot tamper given map with permitted ids.

+This may sound not very secure - **compromise of server_secret == compromise of business logic** but we can polish the idea and take the security risk, cannot we?

 The whole concept is under heavy development, as well as rack prototype.
 Please share your thoughts at homakov@gmail.com.